 Operating leases are recognized on the consolidated balance sheets as ROU assets and operating lease liabilities based on the present value of the remaining future minimum payments over the lease term at the commencement date of the lease.
+On November 15, 2024, the Company recorded approximately \$76 million, of ROU assets and lease liabilities from the McGriff acquisition.

-In 2023 and 2022, the Company determined that \$27 million and \$118 million of its ROU assets, respectively, were impaired and recorded a charge to the consolidated statements of income with an offsetting reduction to the ROU assets.
+In 2024 and 2023, the Company determined that a total of \$15 million and \$27 million, respectively, of the ROU assets were impaired and recorded a charge to the consolidated statements of income with an offsetting reduction to the ROU assets.